Felig/Resume/Resume_draft.md

 * BGU, Web-design and computer graphics, 2018

 ## Languages:
-* **English** - level Elementary.
+* **English** - level elementary.
 I’m use the application “Duolingo” and learn from English videos.
 * **German (Deutsch)** - level elementary.
 I studied German at school.

 ## Contacts: